 Oil - 2 tbsp

 Ginger Garlic paste - 1/2 tsp

 Red Chili powder - 1 & 1/2 tsp

 Cumin seeds - 1/2 tsp

-Since I was cooking couple of dishes together, I made sure I didn’t end up having to many vessels to wash.
-So I managed frying the peas and capsicum.
+Since I was cooking a couple of dishes together, I made sure I didn't end up having too many vessels to wash.
+So I managed to fry the peas and capsicum.
 Else you can cook in different pans.

 I didn't add as much as cream required, even then on overall the sabji was very heavy when paired with Fried Naan.